networknext/next/README.md

 Network Next is source available and free to use when you host the software for your own game with maximum concurrent users (CCU) less than 10k.

 For games with more than 10k peak CCU in any given year, a license fee of $25k USD per-year must be paid to Network Next, Inc. for each game using the technology.
+For games with more than 100k peak CCU, the license fee is $100k USD per-year.

 Network Next, Inc. also offers a hosted solution with commercial support.
 Please [contact us](mailto:glenn@networknext.com) for details.